crosscompute/crosscompute-policies/terms-github.md

 CrossCompute may offer subscription-based access to our API for those Users who require high-throughput access or access that would result in resale of CrossCompute's Service.

 I. CrossCompute Additional Product Terms
-Short version: You need to follow certain specific terms and conditions for CrossCompute's various features and products, and you agree to the Supplemental Terms and Conditions when you agree to this Agreement.

 Some Service features may be subject to additional terms specific to that feature or product as set forth in the CrossCompute Additional Product Terms.
 By accessing or using the Services, you also agree to the CrossCompute Additional Product Terms.

 ## Payment
-Short version: You are responsible for any fees associated with your use of CrossCompute.
-We are responsible for communicating those fees to you clearly and accurately, and letting you know well in advance if those prices change.

 1. Pricing
 Our pricing and payment terms are available at crosscompute.com/pricing.
 If you agree to a subscription price, that will remain your price for the duration of the payment term; however, prices are subject to change at the end of a payment term.